II - July 21–August 7, 2020

 “I learned and reviewed more content in these three weeks than I’d learn in school in a semester!
 It’s fast-paced but a good/controlled fast pace.” – Jingyi D. | Fairfield, Connecticut

 This intensive course is designed for students who have a strong background in the natural sciences and are interested in modern biology and its applications to the fields of medicine and agriculture.
 Students explore how DNA works and how scientists can alter DNA for a variety of purposes.
 Topics include: RNA, DNA, protein synthesis, mutations, gene regulation, genetic engineering, cancer, heart disease, bacteria, viruses, and immunology.
-In the lab portion of the course, students learn some of the techniques used by modern biologists to study the natural world.
-Topics include eukaryotic and prokaryotic genetics, DNA extraction and restriction enzyme digest analysis, complementation, and “jumping” genes.
+Students learn some of the techniques used by modern biologists to study the natural world.
+We look at eukaryotic and prokaryotic genetics, DNA extraction and restriction enzyme digest analysis, complementation, and “jumping” genes.

-In the lab section of the course, students are asked to complete in-class and homework assignments, analyze experimental data, write detailed lab reports, and make a group presentation.
+Participants are asked to complete in-class and homework assignments, analyze experimental data, write detailed lab reports, and make a group presentation.
 In the lecture portion students are given two tests, two quizzes, and a final exam.
-Students often work in groups to help one another understand the material.
+Students often work in groups to help each other understand the material.

 Please note: Approximately a third of the material covered in this course will already be familiar to students who have taken AP Biology.